hykilpikonna/AquaDX/docs/game_specific_notes.md

 * Requires patch: if yes, game needs to be patched in order to work with Aqua server.
 * Latest supported option: this may or may not include all options up to latest.

+## Chunithm (Chusan)
+Only JP variant is supported.

+### Required patches
+* No encryption

+### Non-working features
+* Global matching
+* Profile migration from Chunithm

+### Additional notes
+* Match `game.chusan.version` key in `application.properties` same as your client version.
+If not, class mode is disabled due to version mismatch.
+* Team function can be enabled by changing `game.chusan.team-name` value.
+Leave this blank to disable team function.
+* Chusan and Chunithm uses different endpoints and tables.
+Your progress from Chunithm won't carry over to Chusan.
+* User box customization requires Web UI, which is not added yet.
+The only option to do now is editing database.

 ## Chunithm
 Only JP variant is supported.